Updated on May 21, 2018

 Plan options from these insurers will vary across the state.
 Premium rate increases for 2018 will also vary, ranging from 10 to 39 percent.
 Insurers in the Buckeye State have assumed that cost-sharing reduction payments will continue for 2018 and that the individual mandate will be enforced to some degree.
 If CSR payments are not guaranteed, then premiums are likely to increase even further.

-Along with 26 other states, Ohio chose to utilize the federal health exchange, Healthcare.gov.
-And as research suggests, the state's residents have responded well to Obamacare, with 234,341 people enrolling in policies during the 2015 Open Enrollment Period (OEP).
+Along with 26 other states, Ohio chose to utilize the federal health exchange, Healthcare.gov instead of creating their own state exchange, and as research suggests, the state's residents have responded well to Obamacare.

 Even more impressive, a Gallup poll found that as of mid-2015, only 6.1 percent (about 600,000) of the state's population was uninsured, compared to 2013's 13.9 percent (about 1.2 million).
 Much of this reduction in uninsured people is due to Medicaid expansion.
 As a result, many lower- and middle-income Ohioans can now purchase affordable healthcare.